matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 2. Use simple tools.
 ```

-So the second point I would make is: use simple tools.
-And I do not
+So the second point that I would make is: use simple tools.
+And I do
-need to elaborate on this, because there are entire talks in the
+not need to elaborate on this, because there are entire talks in the
 Clojure world about simplicity, but I would make the point that these
 tools are likely to be small relative to the power that they deliver,
 they are likely to be general purpose and to work in a generic way